I got this message from a mom.

 To get this to work, I have asked you all to share the posts in social media and to comment on those posts I write expressly to come up on Google.
 That’s what I mean when I say subscribe to save lives.
 I mean it literally.

 And when I’ve needed your help, you’ve come through.
 Because of OUR effort, search engines like google consider it “important” enough to make it show up in the top search results when people type in those burning questions of despair they want answers to.
+These posts rank in the top results worldwide.
+Sometimes #1 but all on the first page and I have the data and comments that shows results and tell a remarkable story.

 We always tell people to reach out for help and show them a hotline.
 But we don’t give people an outline or script of how to tell.
 When someone is stressed, figuring out those steps isn’t easy.
+Together we can offer hope.

 How do you tell a parent you want to suicide?